 citizens of Nashville-Davidson County.
 The Over the years, the Probation Department has become more endepartment is responsible for providing the gaged in the community.
 We utilize staff expertise to provide information to clients on traffic and safety education, available community treatment resources, and started a job initiative program with local businesses.
 The department has held 2 job fairs that resulted in 20+ probationers being hired.
-To help lessen the struggle for school students, the Probation Department hosted a
+To help lessen the struggle for school students, the Probation Department hosted a https://gscourtprobation.nashville.gov

 The Probation Department continues to seek alternative means of help for probationers who have critical needs.
-We recognize closely with the C.A.R.E.
-Court, aimed at participants ages 18-30. that the aftereffects of the COVID-19 pandemic and rise in cost of living has made it challenging for many clients to comply with
+We recognize that the aftereffects of the COVID-19 pandemic and rise in cost of